 Derivatives Risk.
 Derivatives are financial instruments that derive value from the underlying reference asset or assets, such as stocks, bonds, or funds (including ETFs), interest rates or indexes.
 The Fund's investments in derivatives may pose risks in addition to, and greater than, those associated with directly investing in securities or other ordinary investments, including risk related to the market, imperfect correlation with underlying investments or the Fund's other portfolio holdings, higher price volatility, lack of availability, counterparty risk, liquidity, valuation and legal restrictions.
 The use of derivatives is a highly specialized activity that involves investment techniques and risks different from those associated with ordinary portfolio securities transactions.
 The use of derivatives may result in larger losses or smaller gains than directly investing in securities.
-When the Fund uses derivatives, there may be an imperfect correlation between the value of ARKK and the derivative, which may prevent the Fund from achieving its investment objective.
+When the Fund uses derivatives, there may be an imperfect correlation between the value of AMD and the derivative, which may prevent the Fund from achieving its investment objective.
 Because derivatives often require only a limited initial investment, the use of derivatives may expose the Fund to losses in excess of those amounts initially invested.
 In addition, the Fund's investments in derivatives are subject to the following risks:

 Options Contracts.
 The use of options contracts involves investment strategies and risks different from those associated with ordinary portfolio securities transactions.
 The prices of options are volatile and are influenced by, among other things, actual and anticipated changes in the value of the underlying instrument, including the anticipated volatility, which are affected by fiscal and monetary policies and by national and international political, changes in the actual or implied volatility or the reference asset, the time remaining until the expiration of the option contract and economic events.
-For the Fund in particular, the value of the options contracts in which it invests are substantially influenced by the value of ARKK.
+For the Fund in particular, the value of the options contracts in which it invests are substantially influenced by the value of AMD.
 The Fund may experience substantial downside from specific option positions and certain option positions held by the Fund may expire worthless.
 The options held by the Fund are exercisable at the strike price on their expiration date.
-As an option approaches its expiration date, its value typically increasingly move with the value of the underlying instrument.
+As an option approaches its expiration date, its value typically increasingly moves with the value of the underlying instrument.
 However, prior to such date, the value of an option generally does not increase or decrease at the same rate at the underlying instrument.
 There may at times be an imperfect correlation between the movement in the values of options contracts and the underlying instrument, and there may at times not be a liquid secondary market for certain options contracts.
 The value of the options held by the Fund will be determined based on market quotations or other recognized pricing methods.
-Additionally, as the Fund intends to continuously maintain indirect exposure to ARKK through the use of options contracts, as the options contracts it holds are exercised or expire it will enter into new options contracts, the Fund may experience losses.
+Additionally, as the Fund intends to continuously maintain indirect exposure to AMD through the use of options contracts, as the options contracts it holds are exercised or expire it will enter into new options contracts, a practice referred to as "rolling."
+If the expiring options contracts do not generate proceeds enough to cover the cost of entering into new options contracts, the Fund may experience losses.